 A number of staff have been trained as Team Teach practitioners and these approaches are used where appropriate to support and protect pupils when using physical restraint.
-We aim for all staff to have this training as soon as possible.

 Confiscation

 Any prohibited items found in pupils' possession will be confiscated.
 These items will not be returned to pupils.